 The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-Since the introduction of FA 1996, interest payments for a limited company now fall under the loan relationship rules even if the company entered into the loan relationship for the purposes of its trade.
+For companies, financing costs such as interest payments fall under the loan relationship rules.
 There is, then, a distinction between trading and non-trading loan relationships.
 As the names suggest, generally speaking, a trading loan relationship will arise where a borrower has entered into the relationship to provide funding for its trade; otherwise, the relationship will be a non-trading loan relationship.
-The loan relationship rules are now found in CTA 2009, Part 5.
-For guidance on loan relationships, see the What is a loan relationship? guidance note.
+For more information on loan relationships, see the What is a loan relationship? guidance note.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.